jakekiley/jakekiley/README.md

 I'm Jake Kiley, and I'm a remote Production Engineer (DevOps, SRE) at [WP Engine](https://wpengine.com/).
 I split my time between our App Dev and Automation team and the [Flywheel](https://getflywheel.com/) product line.
 I'm passionate about Kubernetes and Infrastructure as Code (IaC), and constantly exploring new ways to enhance automation and streamline workflows.

-As a lifelong learner, always eager to expand my knowledge and skills by trying new tools, and technologies.
+As a lifelong learner, I'm always eager to expand my knowledge and skills by trying new tools, and technologies.

 I live in the beautiful Black Hills of South Dakota.
 Previously, I've spent many years building websites and doing video production/editing.